nalhaidari/Applied_Data_Science_Capstone/final_assignment/README.md

 <div align="justify">

 Saudi Arabia is unknown to so many people.
-People around the world were not allowed to visit Saudi Arabia for tourism but things are changing here so many festivals, concerts and attraction events were conducted last year and it's so fun here.
-Saudi Arabia is large country it has various cultures, heritage and natural regions.
-For that I want to give an idea about which cities you may like in Saudi Arabia to provide the visitor with a better experience.
+People around the world were not allowed to visit Saudi Arabia for tourism but things were changed lately and keep changing.
+So many festivals, concerts and attraction events were conducted last year and it's so fun here.
+Saudi Arabia is a large country it has various cultures, heritage and natural regions.
+For that I want to give an idea about which cities you may like in Saudi Arabia to offer a better experience for the visitor.

  <div>